NRF Foundation: NRF Foundation Honors

-The 5th annual NRF Foundation Gala raised $3.2 million and took place on January 13 at the Sheraton New York Times Square Hotel in New York City.
+Since 2015, the NRF Foundation Honors celebrates the retail professionals who are sparking innovation and inspiring change through its Visionary award, List of People Shaping Retail’s Future and RISE Up Partner of the Year.

+The eighth annual NRF Foundation Honors gala drew more than 700 attendees and raised nearly $3 million for the foundation’s career development programs and student scholarships.

-Student Program at Retail’s Big Show
+NRF Foundation New York: Student Program 2024

-Each year leading up to Retail’s Big Show, the NRF Foundation hosts its Student Program for hundreds of students in New York City.
+Each year leading up to Retail's Big Show, the NRF Foundation hosts its Student Program for hundreds of students in New York City.
 This program exposes students to career paths in retail through talks from retail CEOs, networking and mentoring opportunities.
-Recipients are also selected at this time for several of the Foundation’s scholarship programs.

 RISE Up

 In 2017, the NRF Foundation brought together dozens of retailers and nonprofits to launch the RISE Up (Retail Industry Skills and Education) training and credential program, designed to help people acquire the skills they need to land jobs in retail and advance into careers.
-Since its launch, more than 50,000 individuals have participated in RISE Up.
+More than 37,650 RISE Up credentials were earned in 2022.